 - Relay engineering management - Organizing the bay protection relays in the structure of the substation by defining voltage levels and bays below the substation.
 PCM600 manages the project. - Configuring the protection relay functions (for example, protection and control functions) by using the Application Configuration tool. - Configuring the parameters and setting values for the protection relay itself and for the process functions by using the Parameter Setting tool. - Drawing single-line diagrams and making links to dynamic process values by using Graphical Display Editor.
-The single-line diagrams are displayed in LHMI and WHMI on the bay protection relay. - Configuring connections between the application configuration function blocks and physical hardware inputs and outputs by using the Signal Matrix tool or the Application Configuration tool. - Configuring the events shown on the LHMI using the HMI Event Filtering tool. - Reusing configurations from older protection relay versions using the Configuration Migration tool.

-Communication management

-- IEC 61850 station communication engineering is done using the internal IEC 61850 Configuration tool or the separate IET600.
-PCM600 interacts with IET600 by importing and exporting SCL files. - Configuring the GOOSE receiving data connections to the protection relay's application configuration function blocks by using the Application Configuration tool and the Signal Matrix tool. - Configuring protocol data mapping for IEC 60870-5-101/104, Modbus or DNP3 with the Communication Management tool. - Configuring the sampled values (process bus) between the devices using the Application Configuration tool and IEC 61850 Configuration tool.
+The single-line diagrams are displayed in LHMI and WHMI on the bay protection relay. - Configuring connections between the application configuration function blocks and physical hardware inputs and outputs by using the Signal Matrix tool or the Application Configuration tool. - Configuring the events shown on the LHMI using the HMI Event Filtering tool. - Reusing configurations from older protection relay versions using the Configuration Migration tool. - Communication management - IEC 61850 station communication engineering is done using the internal IEC 61850 Configuration tool or the separate IET600.
+PCM600 interacts with IET600 by importing and exporting SCL files. - Configuring the GOOSE receiving data connections to the protection relay's application configuration function blocks by using the Application Configuration tool and the Signal Matrix tool. - Configuring protocol data mapping for Modbus, DNP3 or IEC 60870-5-103 with the Communication Management tool. - Configuring the sampled values (process bus) between the devices using the Application Configuration tool and IEC 61850 Configuration tool. - Record management - Generating overviews on the available (disturbance) recordings in all connected protection relays by using the Disturbance Handling tool. - Manually reading the recording files (in the COMTRADE format) from the protection relays by using the Disturbance Handling tool or automatically by using the PCM600 Scheduler. - Managing recording files with the Disturbance Handling tool.